Skip to main content

 Technical Considerations

-Zero-threshold showers on concrete slab require cutting the slab to drop the subfloor and create proper drainage slope.
-Frame houses have different considerations—maintaining structural integrity of floor joists while getting piping lower.
+Zero-threshold curbless shower pans on concrete slab require cutting the slab to drop the subfloor and create proper drainage slope for the Schluter Kerdi waterproof membrane system.
+The St. Petersburg Building Department requires permits for all slab cutting.
+Frame houses have different considerations especially regarding the plumbing — maintaining structural integrity of the floor joist system while getting the piping a couple inches lower than before.

 Doorway Widening & Kitchen Accessibility